mickaelvieira/CollectionJson/README.md

 ### Working with data and links

-In order to work with CollectionJson Arrays [Data](http://amundsen.com/media-types/collection/format/#arrays-data), [Links](http://amundsen.com/media-types/collection/format/#arrays-links), the API provides 2 interfaces that implement the same logic.
+In order to work with CollectionJson Arrays [Data](http://amundsen.com/media-types/collection/format/#arrays-data), [Links](http://amundsen.com/media-types/collection/format/#arrays-links), the API provides 2 interfaces that implement a similar logic.

 - The interface ```DataAware``` implemented by ```Item```, ```Query``` and ```Template``` entities, provides the methods ```withData```, ```withDataSet```, ```getDataSet```, ```getFirstData``` and ```getLastData```